mjnickerson/csci-89a-final_project/README.md

 We valuate the success of NLP Adversarial Techniques against an Automated Essay Scoring System "Black box"

 **Part 1 - Creating a Dual Scoring CNN system, as a Black Box to test.**
-* See notebook 1
+* See:
+      * AES Blackbox- Dual CNN.ipynb

 **Part 2 - Generating Adversarial Attacks.**
-* See notebook 2A and 2B
+* See:
+      * Adversarial Attack Perturbation Creator.ipynb
+      * Anchor Model using AES CNN Model.ipynb

 **Part 3 - Applying the attacks, and evaluating the results.**
-* See last section of notebook 1
+* See last section of:
+      * AES Blackbox- Dual CNN.ipynb

 ### Prerequisites